Northgard

-Northgard is a 2018 real-time strategy video game developed and published by Shiro Games for Windows, Linux, Nintendo Switch, PlayStation 4 and Xbox One.
+Northgard is a 2018 real-time strategy video game developed and published by Shiro Games for Windows, Linux, Nintendo Switch, PlayStation 4, Xbox One, Android, iOS and MacOS.
 Northgard received generally positive reviews upon release.
 Its continued success inspired a 4X board game called Northgard: Uncharted Lands (2022).

 Gameplay

 Inspired by Nordic mythology, Northgard is a real-time strategy game where a Viking clan tries to take control over a wild continent.
 The game contains both single-player and multi-player modes, as well as a story-based campaign, with missions of increasing difficulty and complexity.
-Each map is divided into different regions, with each containing special resources such as iron and stone.
+Each map is divided into different regions, with each containing special resources such as iron, stone, fish, and grain.
 Each region, however, can only support a fixed number of buildings.
 The game features dynamic seasons.
 For instance, farms will stop producing food during winter, while the consumption of wood will significantly increase during the same period.
 In the story, the player plays as Rig, a prince who seeks to avenge the death of his father the High King at the hands of Hagen, the ruthless leader of Clan of the Raven.
-The young prince will sail to the island of Northgard to fulfill its mission, and in the process it will meet other clans and creatures.
-At launch, the game features eleven missions.
+The young prince will sail to the island of Northgard to fulfill his mission, and in the process he will meet other clans and creatures.
+At launch, the game features eleven missions and six playable clans, with another twelve clans available as DLC.
 There are four victory conditions for the game's standard play mode, which allows players to combat other clans, controlled either by artificial intelligence or other human players.